Java Hashmap Implementation: Complete guide

 What’s a HashMap?

-A HashMap is a data structure that stores crucial-value dyads in an unordered manner.
+A HashMap is a data structure that stores crucial-value dyads unordered.
 It’s grounded on the hash table data structure and uses a hash function to convert keys into array indicators.
-This allows for fast reclamation of values grounded on their associated keys.
-In Java, the HashMap class is a general class that can store crucial-value dyads.

 HashMap Class Declaration